adamchainz/apig-wsgi/README.rst

 Note that binary responses aren't sent if your response has a 'Content-Type' starting 'text/html' or 'application/json' - this is to support sending larger text responses.

+If the event from API Gateway contains the ``requestContext`` key, for example from custom request authorizers, this will be available in the WSGI environ at the key ``apig_wsgi.request_context``.